 - A passion for and commitment to a diverse range of musical activities.

-During KS2, the children are offered instrumental lessons on flute, clarinet, saxophone, oboe and recorder.
+During KS2, the children are offered instrumental lessons on flute, clarinet, saxophone, oboe, recorder, trumpet, trombone and french horn.
 All ages are also given the opportunity to perform in special assemblies and presentations to parents and friends.
 Events in church – Harvest Festival, assemblies, Christmas concerts, nursery nativity and our Christmas productions of shows such as, ‘Are We Nearly There Yet?', ' Midwife Crisis' and ‘Born in a Barn' have also been enjoyed by enthusiastic audiences.

 We offer a range of extra-curricular musical activities.
 This includes two choirs across the school - Junior Church Choir and our KS2 Choir – as well as an after-school Guitar Club.
 Our choirs sing at the local residential home, the village’s Lunch Club and festivals in church.
+The KS2 choir also sings with local adult choirs and has taken part in performances of a challenging repertoire.
 Instrumentalists and singers from our school also take part in events such as the annual Well Blessing as part of Hathersage’s Gala.
 Every Year 6 pupil, (supported by all Year 5 pupils), take part in our major production, the Leavers’ Musical, held at the end of the summer term.

 Impact: In our school the children are able to enjoy music in as many ways as they choose – either as listener, creator or performer.
 They can dissect music and comprehend its parts.
 Music will also develop an understanding of culture and history and the opportunities to perform outside of school, within our local environment, is already allowing our children to understand the significance of music and its place within the wider world.
 This, in turn, is inspiring children’s thirst for knowledge and participation in this subject.